-This is the latest post in our There’s an Archivist for That! series, which features examples of archivists working in places you might not expect.
-COPA member Anna Trammell, University Archivist and Special Collections Librarian at Pacific Lutheran University, brings you an interview with Rich Schmidt, Director of Archives and Resource Sharing at the Nicholson Library/Oregon Wine History Archive at Linfield College.
+This is the newest post in our There’s an Archivist for That! series, which features examples of archivists working in places you might not expect.
+COPA member Anna Trammell brings you an interview with Mathew Brock, Library and Historical Collections Manager for the Mazama Library.

 AT: How did you get your job?